 Bayesians hold that inductive inference requires two ingredients.
 First, a prior probability function defined on the hypotheses under consideration.
 Second, a likelihood function, which assigns a probability to the evidence conditional on each hypothesis.
 Intuitively, the prior probability assigned to a hypotheses represents how plausible it is that the hypothesis is true before the evidence has been taken into account.
-The likelihood, on the other hand, is a measure of evidential favoring: if $H_1$ 's likelihood on the evidence is greater than $H_2$ 's likelihood on the same evidence, then the evidence favors $H_1$ over $H_2$ .
+The likelihood, on the other hand, is a measure of evidential favoring: if H_1 's likelihood on the evidence is greater than H_2 's likelihood on the same evidence, then the evidence favors H_1 over H_2 .
 Given a prior and likelihood, Bayesians hold that the prior probability of each hypothesis should be updated to a posterior probability through the use of Bayes's formula, so that the posterior probability of H is proportional to the prior probability of H multiplied by its likelihood.

 Bayesianism has become the most common formal framework used by philosophers of science to study scientific methodology, and it is also an influential framework for statistical inference.
 But it rests on an assumption that is often violated in scientific practice, namely that one of the hypotheses under consideration is true.
-Suppose none of the hypotheses under consideration is true, so that the goal is instead to find the hypothesis that is - in some sense - best.
-Depending on what is meant by "best," the likelihood may not be an appropriate measure of evidential favoring.
+Suppose none of the hypotheses under consideration is true, so that the goal is instead to find the hypothesis that is-in some sense-best.
+Depending on what is meant by 'best', the likelihood may not be an appropriate measure of evidential favoring.
 For example, suppose the goal is to identify the hypothesis whose expected maximal prediction error on future data is as low as possible.
-Then, as Vassend (2019a) shows, the likelihood is not an appropriate measure of evidential favoring because the hypothesis that has the best likelihood score on the evidence will in general not be the hypothesis that has the lowest expected maximal prediction error on future data.
-In this context, a more reasonable measure of evidential favoring is one according to which the evidence favors $H_1$ over $H_2$ if and only if $H_1$ 's maximal prediction error on the evidence is lower than $H_2$ 's maximal prediction error on the evidence.
+Then, as Vassend ([forthcominga]) shows, the likelihood is not an appropriate measure of evidential favoring because the hypothesis that has the best likelihood score on the evidence will in general not be the hypothesis that has the lowest expected maximal prediction error on future data.
+In this context, a more reasonable measure of evidential favoring may be one according to which the evidence favors H_1 over H_2 if and only if H_1 's maximal prediction error on the evidence is lower than H_2 's maximal prediction error on the evidence.
 The fact that Bayesianism is tied to using the likelihood as a measure of evidential favoring is therefore a limitation of the framework.

 The goal of this paper is to study inductive inference in a very general setting.
-Suppose our goal is to identity the best hypothesis H (where "best" does not necessarily mean "true").
-Let p be function that assigns a number between 0 and 1 (inclusive) to each hypothesis, such that p(H) is interpreted as representing a prior judgment of how plausible it is that H is best (in the relevant sense) out of the hypotheses under consideration.
+Suppose our goal is to identify the best hypothesis H (where 'best' does not necessarily mean 'true').
+Let p be a function that assigns a number between 0 and 1 (inclusive) to each hypothesis, such that p(H) is interpreted as representing a prior judgment of how plausible it is that H is best (in the relevant sense) out of the hypotheses under consideration.
+In the rest of the paper, I will refer to any such function as a 'credibility function'.
 Suppose, moreover, that Ev[E|H] is an evidential measure that is sensible given the purpose at hand.
 Then the questions to consider are as follows: (1) What norms should p obey?
 (2) How should p(H) and Ev[E|H] be combined in order to produce a posterior score $p_E(H)$ that represents how plausible it is that H is best in light of E and the prior information?